 - Vegetation Layer: Finally, the fun part.
 The type of plant you choose is dependent on whether you installed an extensive or intensive green roof.
 An extensive green roof plant choice(grasses, herbs, sedums) needs little to no maintenance with no irrigation system.
 An intensive green roof consists of vegetation(small trees and other deep rooting plant species) that needs professional maintenance and an irrigation system.
 You can tailor your choice to attract certain species of bird, bee or any other wildlife.

 A green roof naturally acts as an acoustic insulation, thermal insulation and fire retardation.
-Since the sun’s UV rays never get to reach your roof surface, the electricity used in your home to heat up or cool down is decreased, saving you money!
+Since the sun’s UV rays never get to reach your roof surface, the electricity used in your home decreases, saving you money!

 We give the green roofing system two thumbs up!
 They have great benefits but if not installed correctly, this can be a very costly repair.
-Contact our team at Apex Waterproofing for any questions or queries you might have regarding your green roof and we will happily assist where we can.
+Contact our team at Apex Waterproofing for any questions or queries.
 It pays to work with waterproofing and roofing professionals.